jaredjgebel/ux-portfolio/src/_includes/case-studies/_user-flow.md

 5. **Add to projections**
    - Adding the contract to projections allows the farmer to examine a deeper level of data before making a decision

-Before making a final decision, the Forward Contractor wants to see how this would affect his overall seasonal revenue and revenue per acre.
+Before making a final decision, the Forward Contractor wants to see how this sale would affect his overall seasonal revenue and revenue per acre.
 To do this, he selects **Add to projections**.

 <video controls autoplay>
   <source src="/assets/video/cash-bids-contract-projection-transition.mp4" type="video/webm" />